zapabob/ROCm/docs/tutorials/install/linux/os-native/install.md

 hash: `73f5d8100de6048aa38a8b84cd9a87f05177d208 rocm.gpg.key`
 ```

 ::::{rubric} 2.
-Add the AMDGPU Repository and Install the Kernel-mode Driver
+Add the AMDGPU repository and install the kernel-mode driver
 ::::

 ```{tip}